HK Liepāja

-HK Liepāja are a Latvian ice hockey team that plays in the Optibet Hockey League, the top tier of the sport in Latvia.
+HK Liepāja are a Latvian professional ice hockey team.
 The team is based in Liepāja and play their home games at the Liepājas Olimpiskā Centra ice hall.

 History

 Hokeja Klubs Liepāja was founded in 2014, following the collapse of the previous team in the city; HK Liepājas Metalurgs folded as a result of their title sponsor, Liepājas Metalurgs, pulling funding as a result of financial difficulties steming from the Great Recession.
 Several months later, the company would declare themselves insolvent.
 The eight Latvian championships won by won HK Liepājas Metalurgs is, as of February 2021, the most won by any team.

 HK Liepāja began play in the 2014–15 Latvian Hockey League season and immediately assembled a strong side, finishing 2nd in the regular season before losing in the play-offs semi-finals to HK Kurbads.
 They would pick up a medal however, as they beat HK Zemgale in the bronze medal game.
 The team fared even better in their second season, finishing 1st in the regular season, before going on to claim the Latvian championship by beating HK Kurbads in the play-off final.
 The following season saw Liepāja finish 4th overall, before losing in the play-off semi-finals to HK Mogo.
 The 2017-18 season saw the team improve in the regular season, finishing 2nd, however, they again losing in the play-off semi-finals to Kurbads, who would ultimately go on to win the league.
 In the off-season the team parted ways with Head Coach Igors Ļebedevs, who subsequently joined HK Zemgale as an Assistant Coach, and replaced him with Maksims Bogdanovs.
 Under their new coach, Liepāja's fortunes worsened, finishing the 2018-19 season in 5th place, causing them to miss out on the play-offs for the first year since their inception.
 The 2019-20 season saw the team finish in 4th place before the play-offs were cancelled due to the COVID-19 pandemic.
 In the off-season, Bogdanovs was replaced with former KHL Head Coach and General Manager Normunds Sējējs.